9brada6/tabs-with-posts/development.md

 - Add more no comment icons/ create them.
 - Finish Rating Icons
-- Check that all icons are aligned in adobe in middle.
+- Check that all icons are aligned in adobe in middle(views(capicons)).

 - Make all icons align perfectly, under all conditions.